markmhendrickson/asheville-accounts-deprecated/README.md

     - `access_secret` (required for `credential_pair` type): The secret or password associated with the key for the user on the service
     - `state` (optional): The current state of the storage backend, i.e `active` or `bad_authentication`
     - `settings` (optional): Any arbitrary service-specific settings.
 Any valid JSON can be passed into this key.
-    - `content_types` (optional): An array of boolean key-value pairs representing what the Asheville service should sync for the user
+    - `content_types` (optional): A hash of boolean key-value pairs representing what the Asheville service should sync for the user

 ##### Example